carocat/data-engineer-case/README.md

 Spond provides a platform for organizing sports teams, events, and communication.
 In this challenge, you’ll simulate ingesting and transforming data about members, teams, and events (including RSVPs) to produce analytics.
 The focus is on:

-1. **Data ingestion** – reading source files or streaming data.
+1. **Data ingestion** \- reading source files or streaming data.
-2. **Data modeling** – designing efficient, scalable tables/structures.
+2. **Data modeling** \- designing efficient, scalable tables/structures.
-3. **Transformations & analytics** – consider how well your solution supports queries and pipelines to answer common business questions.
+3. **Transformations & analytics** \- consider how well your solution support queries and pipelines to answer common business questions.
-4. **Performance & cost** – consider impact and improvements to performance and cost in a production setting.
+4. **Performance & cost** \- consider impact and improvements to performance and cost in a production setting.
-5. **Coding style & solution design** – showcasing how you structure projects, write clean code, and handle error cases or edge conditions.
+5. **Coding style & solution design** \- showcasing how you structure projects, write clean code, and handle error cases or edge conditions.

----

 ## Data Description